ADACS-Australia/dfisher_2022a/README.md

 ```
 $ pip git+https://github.com/ADACS-Australia/dfisher_2022a.git#egg=dfisher_2022a
 ```
-**NOTICE**: In the dev-version, a faster version of `lmfit` (see [code](https://github.com/ADACS-Australia/light-lmfit-py/tree/light)) is used.
+**NOTICE**: In the dev-version, a faster version of `lmfit` ([light-lmfit-py](https://github.com/ADACS-Australia/light-lmfit-py/tree/light)) is used.
 This version provides a fitting method, "fast_leastsq" in addition to other [fitting methods](https://lmfit.github.io/lmfit-py/fitting.html#choosing-different-fitting-methods) available in `lmfit(1.0.3)`.
-This method can speed up the fitting process by at least 30%.
-Check here for more details.
+This method can be 2x faster than `leastsq`.
+Check [dev notes](https://github.com/ADACS-Australia/light-lmfit-py/tree/light) for more details.

 ## Getting Started
 ##### Import the package